-The biggest news in the testing world is that the SAT has gone digital.
-While some things are staying the same—the exam still tests Verbal and Math skills, and the total score is still 1600—much has changed.
-The new SAT is digital, adaptive, and a full hour shorter.
+The SAT made big news in the the testing world when it went fully digital in 2024.
+While some things stayed the same—the exam still tests Verbal and Math skills, and the total score is still 1600—much has changed.
+The SAT is now digital, adaptive, and a full hour shorter.

 What is adaptive testing?